ZenWave360/karate-ide/README.md

 ### Generate Simpler Tests for Mock Validation

 Validate your mocks with a set of simple generated Karate Tests.
-Because we delegate payload validation to [ApiMock](https://github.com/ivangsa/apimock) OpenAPI wrapper these tests are much simpler than regular E2E tests.
+Because we delegate payload validation to [ZenWave ApiMock](https://github.com/ZenWave360/zenwave-apimock) OpenAPI wrapper these tests are much simpler than regular E2E tests.

 You should also validate your live API with this same set of tests to make sure your mocks are working as expected.
 See [VerifyMocksTest.java](https://github.com/ZenWave360/karate-openapi-petstore/blob/master/src/test/java/com/petstore/karate/VerifyMocksTest.java) for a JUnit example you can use in your pipeline.